Home Maintenance Checklist

 - If you have air bricks make sure they are clean and clear.
 These bricks allow air to circulate under the floors of buildings that have a suspended timber floor.
 If they get blocked you risk damp.

 - Clean windows inside and out, because as the sun starts to show so will the state of your windows.
-Check window frames for damage or rot at the same time.
+Check window frames for damage or rot.
 A patch repair will be cheaper than leaving them to rot.
 If you are considering replacing any windows, see our guide on what to expect.

 - Check your exterior paintwork and patch up flaking areas.
 You may want to look to arrange any decorating works for the summer.

 - Stretch your muscles and shift your sofas and other furniture.
 Clean underneath and behind them.
-While it is away from walls check for signs of damp.
+Check walls for signs of damp.

 - Check your loft for any signs that water got in over winter and everything is as it should be.
 While you are up there measure your insulation.
 It should be at least 270mm deep.
 Top it up if needed.